rai-harshit/data-512-homework_2/README.md

 4. Analysis
    - Calculated "articles-per-population" and "high-quality-articles-per-population" for each state.
+   - Displayed the top 10 and bottom 10 states according to the aforementioned metrics.
    - Defined "high quality" articles as those predicted by ORES to be either "FA" or "GA".

 5. Results Visualization